postkevone/tiddlyresearch/README.md

 **also**

-TiddlyResearch DOES modify some core javascript tiddlers of TiddlyWiki.
+Tiddly Research DOES modify some core javascript tiddlers of TiddlyWiki.

-Do not update TiddlyWiki's core until a compatible version of TiddlyResearch gets released.
+Do not update TiddlyWiki's core until a compatible version of Tiddly Research gets released.

 **TiddlyWiki Compatibility: 5.1.22**